Catwoman first appeared in Batman Vol. 1 #1, in 1940. This writeup covers all of her 1940s appearances.

 Catwoman has her own rep — originally as the “slickest and prettiest jewel thief in the business” — by the time she appears.
 This grows during the decade, though we’re never really shown what it en-tails (oh oh oh).

 This prestige helps with commanding underworld macho men, and seems to also extend to the public.
 A best-selling author apparently wrote a book about her exploits, being disguised as Catwoman at parties was a thing, her crimes were the talk of the town, etc..

 Perhaps it was similar to the Bonnie & Clyde mystique.
 Or closer to less romantic Roaring Twenties gangster mythologisations.

 Powers & Abilities – throwaway stuff

 These skills and gear only appeared once during the 1940s.
 As her gimmick(s) for that story, Catwoman might demonstrate one or more of those.

 The stories where she has the most additional abilities and equipment also tend to be the ones where her characterisation is more distinctive.

 These, as usual in fiction, allow for magically efficient impersonations.
 Especially since Catwoman can mimic voices, given enough material and practice.

 In one story, Catwoman has pro-level beautician skills.
 Heh, why not.

 In another story, the Catwoman could create a successful fashion magazine within a month (!).
 She then manages its rise into spin-offs and media events.
 Cats are known for their natural publishing instincts, so that’s credible.

 And that one time in 1947, Catwoman was a solid equestrienne.

 The original cat-acombs are an underground labyrinth, where even Batman and Robin were lost for hours.

 Beyond the weak pun, the cat-acombs are notable since the Cat, who is simply a masked thief at that point, suddenly uses a more super-villain-ish asset.

 In some story a compact pistol evoking a Colt M1908 Pocket Hammerless.
 In others a larger one evoking a Fabrique Nationale Modèle 1903.

 These guns are seldom actually used.
 And if she pulls the trigger, it’ll normally be for indirect tactics.
-Say, shooting lamps to gain cover darkness.
+Say, shooting lamps to gain the cover of darkness.
 Still, she does that with solid accuracy.